 Latest news

-His Highness The Amir Sheikh Tamim bin Hamad Al Thani received today morning at his Amiri Diwan office the credentials of six new ambassadors to the State of Qatar.
+His Highness The Amir Sheikh Tamim bin Hamad Al Thani received, today at his Amiri Diwan office, with HE Chief Executive of the Hong Kong Special Administrative Region John Lee and his accompanying delegation on the occasion of his visit to the country.

 More